The Royal Albert Hall organ: five fascinating facts

 King for a day

-Following its £1.5m restoration in 2004, the RAH organ overtook Liverpool Cathedral’s Willis III as the largest in the country with 9,999 pipes.
+Following its £1.5m restoration in 2004, the Royal Albert Hall organ overtook Liverpool Cathedral’s Willis III as the largest in the country with 9,999 pipes.
 For a brief spell.
 Liverpool, never a city to be beaten, quickly added another 488-pipe rank to its organ to regain the crown once again.